AlxHnr/chicken-builder/README.md

 CSC_FLAGS   = -O3
 CSC_LDFLAGS = -lSomeLib

-# This is the mandatory bit, which builds the extra makefile and includes
+# This is the mandatory part, which builds the extra makefile and includes
 # it.
 But consider that this will resolve the dependencies only once.
 So to
 # regenerate them, you must eiter clean and rebuild your project, or run
 # "chicken-builder/generate-extra-makefile.scm" manually.